alishafatima27/cpp-solutions-E.Balagurusamy/README.md

 # cpp-solutions-E.Balagurusamy 📚💻
-Here, you'll find comprehensive solutions to all the exercises, both theoretical and practical, from the book.
+Here, you'll find comprehensive solutions to all the exercises, from the book.
 I am excited to share my coding journey with you as I tackle each challenge and provide detailed explanations for the solutions.

 # Introduction 📝
 This repository is a reflection of my personal coding journey and pursuit of self-improvement in C++ programming.
 Here, I document my solutions to the challenging exercises from the book authored by E. Balagurusamy, focusing on clear and elegant code to enhance my understanding of C++.